What to Expect

 Keeping appointments and being on time is part of the personal commitment to counseling you must make.
 If an illness or a rare emergency causes you to be unable to keep your appointment, you must contact us and cancel the appointment as far in advance as possible so that we can offer your time slot to another Aggie.
 Since it is not usually beneficial to engage in shortened sessions, your appointment may be rescheduled if you are late.

 A no-show/late cancellation charge of $25 will be added to your student account if you fail to notify us 24 hours in advance that you will not be attending your scheduled appointment.
 There will be a $50 charge for no-show/late cancellation for all psychiatric appointments.
-You may notify us through email (email@example.com), telephone (979-845-4427), or in person on the 4th floor of the Student Services Building.
+You may notify us through the student portal, email (email@example.com), telephone (979-845-4427), or in person on the 4th floor of the Student Services Building.

 No information about counseling is released outside of CAPS to anyone without a student's written authorization.
 CAPS makes no record of visits on academic transcripts or placement files.
 However, there are limits to confidentiality and they include the following: